 Pranayama is conscious breathing not deep breathing.
 It requires a subtle approach based on self-observation.

 This class is for General Level students with at least two years of regular Iyengar yoga practice.
 No previous experience of Pranayama is needed.
 You will learn preparatory postures and practise basic Pranayama techniques.
+Please check live timetable for teacher information >

 Members £11 / Non-members £14